 Know your associations

 It may be eye-opening to learn (it was to me), that our brains associate meanings with different colours, and that they can act as triggers to spur certain types of automatic behaviours.
-These associations are obvious in man-made things (traffic lights, warning signs etc), but they also exist in naturally, and as a result, are triggers for subconscious actions that we can use to our advantage.
+These associations are obvious in man-made things (traffic lights, warning signs etc), but they also exist in nature too, and as a result, are triggers for subconscious actions that we can use to our advantage.

 For instance, orange can represent warmth and energy as we absorb heat from the Sun.
 Green can represent youth and vitality as we see new grass and flowers sprout in springtime.
 Of course, not all associations are positive.
 Red can conjure up images of blood and violence, as well as love and desire.